 Depicting a tiger roaring could be a show of strength and power.
-The mouth opened, exposing the jaws and teeth can also be a reminder to be wary of others or could be a warning for those who mean harm to stay away.
-This majestic big cat is respected and feared, and the way you choose to design it can make a subtle statement about your thoughts on the animal.
+The mouth opened, exposing the jaws and teeth, can also be a reminder to be wary of others or could be a warning for those who mean harm to stay away.
+This majestic big cat is respected and feared, and how you design it can make a subtle statement about your thoughts on the animal.
 And on life in general.
-There are many interpretations of what a roaring tiger means and the image makes for a statement piece.
+There are many interpretations of what a roaring tiger means, and the image makes for a statement piece.

 12. Sabertoothed Tiger Tattoo

 The saber-toothed tiger has long been extinct, but this prehistoric mammal is associated with power.
 Despite being named tiger, it was not a tiger, but it is not hard to see why someone would be drawn to a design of this mighty beast, and your design can be a way to instill fear in others.
 It could also remind you to remain strong and determined, no matter what life throws at you.
 Or to stay true to yourself and fight for what is important in your life.
 There are various interpretations and ways to create your design; some opt for a realistic portrayal of what this animal would have looked at, while others choose to add large teeth to a modern-day tiger.